 “This myth is harmful because it creates a narrative that if someone is at least eating, then it's ‘not that bad,’” says Equip Director of Therapy, Reggie Ash.
 “This is false in so many ways.
 Someone diagnosed with bulimia has both physical and psychological concerns, both of which can lead to long-term health problems or even death—just the same as anorexia.
 To compare and say one is more severe than the other isn't true.”

-Bohon says that because people with bulimia may not appear visibly ill, it can be difficult for others to understand the severity of their illness.
+Bohon says that because people with bulimia may not appear visibly ill, it can be difficult for others to understand the severity of the health risks of bulimia.
 “However, there are many health consequences and risk of death in bulimia,” she says.
 “Electrolyte imbalances caused by purging can lead to heart or organ failure and death.
 Dehydration, throat damage, stomach damage, and other serious health consequences occur.
 Additionally, suicide risk is higher in those with bulimia compared to the general population.”

 Myth #3: Vomiting is the only form of purging in bulimia